NIAGADS/niagads-pylib/README.md

 > NOTE: This is for **_`NIAGADS organization` members only_** at this time

-If a member of NIAGADS, make a request to `Emily G` or `Otto V` to be added to the NIAGADS GitHub organization, and to be given `pull` access to the `docker-repo`.
+If a member of NIAGADS, make a request to `Emily G` or `Otto V` to be added to the NIAGADS GitHub organization, and to be given access to the `Docker Team` for read access to the `NIAGADS/docker-repo`.
 Next:

 ```bash
 git clone https://github.com/NIAGADS/docker-repo.git